getgort/gort-guide/bundles.md

 ## Enabling and Disabling Bundles

-To install a bundle you use the `gortctl bundle enable` command, referencing the bundle name ans version as follows:
+To install a bundle you use the `gort bundle enable` command, referencing the bundle name ans version as follows:

 ```
-$ gortctl bundle enable echo 0.0.1
+$ gort bundle enable echo 0.0.1
 Bundle "echo" version 0.0.1 enabled.
 ```

-A bundle can also be disabled using the `gortctl bundle disable` command:
+A bundle can also be disabled using the `gort bundle disable` command:

 ```
-$ gortctl bundle disable echo 0.0.1
+$ gort bundle disable echo 0.0.1
 Bundle "echo" version 0.0.1 disabled.
 ```